What’s Triggering Your Headaches & When To Seek Care

 Instead, consider grabbing a big glass of water and a cold compress.
-Placing a small ice pack or a cold cloth at the base of the neck or over the temples could help reduce the symptoms of your tension headache.
-If the headache persists, natural supplements with strong antioxidant properties like CoQ10, magnesium, or a B-complex (including B2 or B6) could also reduce the pain for some by boosting nervous system functions.
+Placing a small ice pack or a cold cloth at the base of the neck or over the temples could help reduce the elements that have become your headache.
+Wellness measures like natural supplements and improved food choices can better position your body to manage the dynamics of a headache.

 If you want help preventing your headaches from occurring in the first place, consider these techniques to help manage the stress on your body from internal or external factors:

 - Regular exercise.
 Even just a few minutes every day walking or biking around the neighborhood can make a huge difference

 - Getting more sleep at night.
 If you’re walking around tired all day, you’re all but guaranteed to start feeling the pressure of a tension headache at some point

 - Try to eliminate as much blue light from your life as possible.
 Yellow-tinted glasses and night-mode on your smart devices can help reduce the strain of blue light on your eyes and ensure you get the best rest possible.

 - Regular physical therapy including massages or chiropractic adjustments.
 Even just one adjustment a month can help realign your spin and reduce the tension you might be carrying in your neck and shoulders.

 How Chiropractic Care Can Help With Your Headache Symptoms